-The Climb to Fight Breast Cancer contracts full-service guides.
+The Climb to Fight Cancer contracts full-service guides.
 These guide services specialize in organizing domestic climbs and international expeditions.
 They prepare climbers for technical and physical challenges inherent in alpine mountaineering and provide group meals and ground transportation when noted on itineraries and gear lists.
 They are available to answer questions prior to a climb, lead “snow school” on the mountain, and provide verbal and physical instruction throughout the climb.
 The guide services are also responsible for securing all required mountain permits, assessing climbing and weather conditions the day of the climb, and determining each climber’s physical readiness to continue.

 They seek to enhance their clients’ appreciation for and sensitivity to the natural environment by teaching and following “Leave No Trace” mountain ethics.
 They strive to strengthen their clients’ confidence during the climb by teaching them the skills needed to approach high alpine environments.
 Their purpose is to assist their clients in grasping depth of a rich mountaineering experience and steward safe, self-sufficient and environmentally conscious alpine mountaineers.
 Their highest priority is always climber safety.